wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

       `Audit 3.1.1 changelog <https://people.redhat.com/sgrubb/audit/ChangeLog>`_. indicates that the audispd af_unix plugin was moved to a standalone program.
 For whodata to successfully connect to the Audit daemon, it is necessary to install this plugin.

-      In Red Hat based systems, use the following command to install the audspd af_unix plugin:
+      In Red Hat based systems, use the following command to install the audispd af_unix plugin:

          .. code-block:: console